Typof-Technologies-Pvt-Ltd/smepay-for-woocommerce/readme.txt

 3. Go to WooCommerce > Settings > Payments to enable and configure SMEPay as a payment method.
 4. Enter your **SMEPay API credentials** (provided when you sign up for SMEPay) in the settings to enable payment processing.

+== Requirements ==

+- **SSL Certificate Required**: For secure payment processing, **SSL** (Secure Socket Layer) is mandatory.
+Your website must have an SSL certificate installed and configured to use the SMEPay payment gateway.
+  - You can verify if your website has SSL by checking for the green padlock icon in your browser's address bar.
+  - If you don't have SSL, consider installing one from your hosting provider.

 == Frequently Asked Questions ==

 = What is SMEPay? =